 Yamiche Alcindor Biography

-Yamiche Alcindor is a journalist who works for PBS as a White House correspondent also works for NBC News and MSNBC as the political contributor.
+Yamiche Alcindor is a journalist who works for PBS as a White House correspondent and also works for NBC News and MSNBC as a political contributor.
 Previously, she worked for The New York Times and USA Today as a reporter.
 She writes majorly on social issues and politics.

 Yamiche Alcindor Age

 Yamiche Alcindor was born in Miami, Florida, U.S. on November 1, 1986.
 As of 2022, she is 36 years old.

 Alcindor graduated from Georgetown University in 2009 with a bachelor’s degree in English and government with a minor in African-American studies.
 In 2015 from New York University she earned a master’s degree in “broadcast news and documentary filmmaking”.

 Alcindor’s parents are Haitian immigrants who met while attending Boston College and Alcindor was born in Miami, Florida.
 Her father runs a Haiti-based nonprofit that helps people with disabilities, while her mother works as a school social worker.